 How do I prepare for limited services in rural areas?

-Keep your gas tank at least half full and carry a basic emergency kit.
-Cell service might be unreliable, so plan ahead.
+Keep your gas tank half full and carry a basic emergency kit.
+Cell service might be unreliable, so plan.

-How Do Rural Roads Differ From Roads In Cities or Suburbs?
+How Does Driving in Rural Towns Differ From Roads In Cities or Suburbs?

-Driving in rural areas can oftentimes be with no cell service or GPS available.
+Driving in rural areas can often be difficult without cell service or a GPS.
 You will need to know where you are going.
 There may be less vehicle traffic but more wildlife traffic in rural areas.